-A solar lamp is also known as solar light or solar lantern is a lighting system composed of a LED lamp, solar panels, battery, charge controller and there may also be an inverter.
+A solar lamp also known as solar light or solar lantern is a lighting system composed of a LED lamp, solar panels, a battery, a charge controller and there may also be an inverter.
 The lamp operates on electricity from batteries, charged through the use of a solar photovoltaic panel.
 In the simplest terms, solar energy is the radiation of the sun, as the sun is the most sufficient resource in the world.

 Where and when solar lanterns are used?

 Because solar lanterns are often powered with batteries, it is easier to carry and hang up.
 Ultimately, solar lanterns can be your best friend when you’re traveling outdoors.
-Nowadays, many houses use solar lights to reduce their electricity consumption, as well as saving money by doing so.
+Nowadays, many houses use solar lights to reduce their electricity consumption, as well as save money by doing so.
 They are also used to provide street lighting in rural areas.

 Even if there is no electricity available for you, as solar lanterns are charged with sunlight, you can easily charge them.
 Therefore, it’s an effective and cheap alternative.
 In fact, it provides higher quality light than the use of candles or kerosene lamps.
 Safety is another reason to choose solar lights.
 Since they don’t use power cords or electricity, they are safe for use near swimming pools or ponds.

 As mentioned in Wonderopolis, solar lights work because of the photovoltaic effect.
 The most important part of solar light is the photovoltaic or solar cell.
 The solar cell is the part that converts sunlight into a direct electrical current.
 A solar cell consists of multiple layers of crystalline silicon and chemicals that create layers of negatively-charged electrons and positively-charged spaces.
 As sunlight passes through the solar cell, it excites the negatively-charged electrons and pushes them into the positively-charged spaces.